msikkema/vuepress-forestry-test/docs/articles/what-is-anxiety.md

 **What causes anxiety disorders?**

 Anxiety disorders aren’t caused by a single factor, but rather by a combination of things.
 A family history of anxiety, a person’s physical health, personality traits and stressful life experiences can all be contributing factors.
-Anxiety disorders are likely to develop over time and are usually sustained by unhelpful thinking patterns.
+Anxiety disorders are likely to develop over time and are usually sustained by unhelpful thinking patternss.